The Risk Of A Lost Decade For Stocks

 ---

 Some experienced the March volatility and are now thinking about selling everything.
-Others missed the rip and want to know if it’s time to get back in.
-Kneejerk investing decisions are not a way to win this game over the long-term.
-There’s a huge mismatch between the ease of investing and the impact of those actions.
+Others missed the rip and want to know if it's time to get back in.
+Kneejerk investing decisions are not a way to win this game over the long term.
+There's a huge mismatch between the ease of investing and the impact of those actions.
 Imagine how carefully you would make decisions if you measured how they would affect your family over the next 100 years.

-Even though stocks can experience a lost decade, that doesn’t mean you should go to all cash.
+Even though stocks can experience a lost decade, that doesn't mean you should go to all cash.
 Portfolio construction is about taking smart risks and matching investments to your time horizon.
-It’s possible to both mentally prepare for low returns in the short-term and know that stock investors are massively rewarded over the long-term:
+It's possible to both mentally prepare for low returns in the short term and know that stock investors are massively rewarded over the long term:

 Summary